Expansion of Major League Soccer: Las Vegas

 The Las Vegas Sun reported on May 14, 2014, that a potential ownership group held talks about an expansion team in Las Vegas.
 The investor group, consisting of Findlay Sports and Entertainment and real estate developers, Cordish Company, acquired a site at Symphony Park in Downtown Las Vegas and planned to build a stadium there.
 Las Vegas Mayor, Carolyn Goodman, and the Findlay group expressed preference for a downtown stadium.
 League deputy commissioner Mark Abbott met with Mayor Goodman and toured the downtown area in July 2014.

 On December 17, 2014, the Las Vegas City Council approved public funding of $56.5 million for the proposed soccer stadium in Symphony Park, contingent on MLS granting an expansion franchise to Las Vegas.
 Garber notified Las Vegas Mayor Carolyn Goodman on February 12, 2015, that MLS no longer considered Las Vegas as an expansion market until after 2018.
 The potential for a Las Vegas team was revived in January 2017 by the city council approaching a sports investment bank but an official bid was not reported by MLS.

 In December 2021, Garber confirmed "Vegas is the frontrunner" and the 30th team was to be officially announced in the first quarter of 2022.
 Wes Edens and Nassef Sawiris, who co-own English football club Aston Villa had been in exclusive negotiations as prospective owners under their V Sports holding company, with the name Las Vegas Villains trademarked.
 By June 2022, those negotiations were ongoing.
 In February 2023, Don Garber said the Las Vegas bid remains active.

+On April 30, 2026, a Las Vegas ownership group led by Grant Gustavson, son of Tamara Gustavson, submitted a formal offer to buy and relocate the Vancouver Whitecaps to Las Vegas.
+The group proposes playing at a temporary venue initially, with plans for a privately financed soccer-specific venue.

 Las Vegas is currently home to Las Vegas Lights FC who play at Cashman Field.